-Leipzig is, in a word, cool—but not so cool as to be pretentious.
+Leipzig is one of the coolest cities in Europe—but not so cool as to be pretentious.
 With its world-renowned links to Bach, Schubert, Mendelssohn, Martin Luther, Goethe, Schiller, and the fantastic Neue-Leipziger-Schule art movement, Leipzig is one of the great German cultural centers.
-It has impressive art-nouveau architecture, an incredibly clean city center, meandering narrow streets, and the temptations of coffee and cake on every corner.
+It has impressive art nouveau architecture, an incredibly clean city center, meandering narrow streets, and the temptations of coffee

 Leipzig's musical past includes Johann Sebastian Bach (1685–1750), who was organist and choir director at Leipzig's Thomaskirche, and the 19th-century composer Richard Wagner, who was born in the city in 1813.
 Today's Leipzig continues the cultural focus with extraordinary offerings of music, theater, and opera, not to mention fantastic nightlife.